 The score is useful because it gives you an idea of how the lenders view you.
-Most importantly, it allows you to keep an eye on the changes in your score, which reflect the changes in your report.
-For example, missing a payment will lower your score but paying off a loan might affect it positively.
+Most importantly, it allows you to keep an eye on changes to your score, which reflect the changes in your report.
+For example, missing a payment will lower your score but paying off a loan might improve it.

 Though it might seem counter-intuitive, having no previous credit history will affect your score unfavourably.
 Credit scoring is about predicting your future behaviour based on how you have managed your debt in the past.
 So, no history, or a ‘thin file’, containing very little financial history, will make it more difficult to judge whether you will be a good customer.

-If you are planning on borrowing in one way or another, for example by getting a mortgage, you will want to prove to the lender that you are a risk worth taking.
+If you're planning on borrowing in one way or another, for example by getting a mortgage, you'll want to prove to the lender that you're a risk worth taking.

-When thinking about how lenders view your report, remember that they are looking for someone who will be able to meet the repayments: they want someone who is low risk.
+When thinking about how lenders view your report, remember that they're looking for someone who will be able to meet the repayments: they want someone who is low risk.

-The main main factors that affect your score negatively:
+The main factors that may negatively affect your score: